Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: General Discussion

-\section{General discussion}
+\section{General Discussion}

-Many studies in many realms of consciousness research investigating a wide range of cognitive functions are based on the flawed standard reasoning.
+Many studies on consciousness that investigate a wide range of cognitive functions are based on the flawed standard reasoning.
 The main fallacy occurs when the standard reasoning infers an \ITA{}.
-That is, a larger sensitivity for masked stimuli in the indirect task as compared to the direct task.
-In an earlier reanalysis of \citeA{tenBrinke_14} by \citeA{Franz_vonLuxburg_15_PS}, in our replication of the behavioral part of \citeA{Dehaene_etal_98}, and in our reanalysis of 15 highly influential studies, we found that there is no study that can consistently claim evidence for an \ITA{}.
-In contrast to many claims, responses in the indirect task often seem to show similar sensitivity as in the direct task.
-In all these cases, it seems sensible to conclude: To the degree to which indirect measures are affected by a masked stimulus, participants can also report the masked stimulus's identity.
+That is, a higher sensitivity for masked stimuli in the indirect task as compared to the direct task.
+In an earlier reanalysis of \citeA{tenBrinke_14} by \citeA{Franz_vonLuxburg_15_PS}, in our replication of the behavioral part of \citeA{Dehaene_etal_98}, and in our reanalysis of 15 highly influential studies, we found that none of these studies can overall truly claim evidence for an \ITA{}.
+To the contrary, responses in the indirect task often show a similar sensitivity as compared to the direct task.
+This casts serious doubt on the evidence for unconscious processing that exceeds conscious reportability in these studies.

-These results question the validity of many claims on unconscious processing.
-Because an \ITA{} is a prerequisite for all further-reaching interpretations of the standard reasoning about conscious vs. unconscious processing, our critique affects all these inferences.
-In particular, the interpretation that masked stimuli were processed to a greater extend than what participants can consciously report and that, thus, processing must have been unconscious is cast in doubt because sensitivity in the indirect task did not prove to be greater than sensitivity in the direct task.
-Therefore, the fallacy of the standard reasoning has serious consequences for the trustworthiness of the scientific literature on consciousness.
+The fallacy of the standard reasoning has serious consequences for the trustworthiness of the scientific literature on consciousness.
+It also takes away from the appeal of many claims in the field: For example, it would be an interesting result if lie detection and semantic meaning of numbers could be processed outside of awareness.
+But such strong claims require substantive empirical evidence, which we did not find because the reanalyzed studies employed the flawed standard reasoning.
+The appropriate analysis yields results that may be considered as less exciting because---under scrutiny---participants' responses did not seem to be affected by processing beyond what they can consciously report.

-Nevertheless, our results do not necessarily rule out the possibility that \ITAs{} exist in some cases depending on the particular setup and research question posed.
-For example, the setting of \citeA{Schmidt_02} using color stimuli seems to produce reliable \ITA{} results because the appropriate analysis was used to compare $d'$ values between the two tasks.
-Another example applying the appropriate analysis is the study of \citeA{kunst1980affective} in which participants were likely to find a previously seen geometric shape attractive but were unable to determine which shapes they have seen before.
-Therefore, using the indirect attractiveness task produced a higher \%-correct when identifying which shapes were previously presented compared to the direct recognition task—an \ITA{} demonstrated by testing for a difference in \%-correct.
+Besides theoretical issues, there are also additional methodological problems that can systematically bias the results and lead to claims of an \ITA{} even if the true underlying sensitivities in the direct and the indirect task are perfectly equal.